Mission & History

 The historic 1876 Adas Israel synagogue—the oldest in the Washington, D.C., area—is listed on the National Register of Historic Places, the D.C.
 Inventory of Historic Sites, and the Historic American Buildings Survey.
 It is an Official Project of the Save America's Treasures program.

-During this time the Lillian and Albert Small Jewish Museum is closed, but the Jewish Historical Society is still open.
+In 2019, the historic synagogue will be moved to the corner of Third and F Street, NW, where it will become the centerpiece of the new Capital Jewish Museum.
+During this time the historic synagogue is closed to visitors. .
 Learn more about our plans for the future here, or about our walking tours and other programming during this transition here.
 Call (202) 789-0900 or email email@example.com for more information.